Rahul is a video game addict. Some of his favorite games are "Red Dead Redemption 2" and "The Witcher 3."

 If you want none of that, you can go straight to the action and go for the glory.
 The combat will be more challenging with no strategy but not too hard to dissuade you.

 If you have played Arkham games before, the combat mechanics will instantly seem familiar to you.
 While Batman fights with his fists, you’ll have a sword, bow and a dagger in combat scenarios here.
 The synergy between them makes combat exciting and fun.
 You can go for the stealth approach with bow and dagger.
 When it doesn’t work, pull out your sword and go berserk on the orcs.
-Although the game gets repetitive, it’s so fun you will not stop.
+Although the game gets repetitive, it’s such fun that you won't want to stop playing.

 7. The Witcher 3: Wild Hunt